leerob/next-self-host/README.md

 - Running code on server startup
 - A cron that hits a Route Handler

-View the demo at https://nextselfhost.dev to see further explanations.

 ## Deploy Script

 I've included a Bash script which does the following: